AI Starter Hub

 Pros

-Deepest AI Agent Ecosystem in the Category
+Deepest AI Agent Integration in the Category

 Cons

-Narrowly Scoped for Software Development Teams
+Narrowly Scoped for Engineering and Product Teams

 Free Plan Capped at 250 Active Issues